-- phase Specify the name of the (stoichiometric or solution) phase with the addition - gibbs_energy Addition to G per mole formula unit
+- phase Specify the name of the (stoichiometric or solution) phase with the addition - gibbs_energy Addition to G per mole formula unit set_material_a(composition, dependent_component)

 Sets the composition of the material A.

 Tip: The material can also have constant activity conditions, they are set in set_activities().